How To Make a Foolproof Quiche

 If you haven’t had quiche lately, it is time to remedy that situation.
-I could eat quiche for breakfast, lunch, and dinner without ever growing tired, but quiche is an especially good dish for a big Easter brunch or other spring-time gathering.
+I could eat quiche for breakfast, lunch, and dinner without ever growing tired of it, but quiche is an especially good dish for a big brunch or other casual gathering.
 You make it the day ahead, slice it just before serving, and then pass out the plates.
-This fool-proof recipe has yet to disappoint.
+This foolproof recipe has yet to disappoint.

-The fool-proof part comes courtesy of the French.
-They are masters of the quiche and long-ago settled on the perfect formula of one part egg to two parts milk.
+The foolproof part comes courtesy of the French.
+They are masters of the quiche and long-ago settled on the perfect formula of one part egg to two parts liquid dairy.
 A standard large egg weighs two ounces and a cup of milk is eight ounces, so a good rule of thumb is two eggs per cup of milk.
-I like to bump this up a bit to make a more substantial quiche and usually go with three eggs and a cup and a half of milk in a nine-inch pie crust.
+I like to bump this up a bit to make a more substantial quiche and usually go with three eggs and a cup-and-a-half of milk and cream in a nine-inch pie crust.

 The other fillings just need to be cooked through and fairly dry.
-Aim for one to two cups cooked ingredients -- fewer lets you enjoy the silkiness of the quiche while more make a more substantial meal.
-Wilted spinach, crisp bacon bits, sauté mushrooms, caramelized onions, and asparagus are all favorites in various combinations.
+Aim for one to two cups cooked ingredients — fewer lets you enjoy the silkiness of the quiche, while more make a more substantial meal.
+Wilted spinach, crisp bacon bits, sautéed mushrooms, caramelized onions, and asparagus are all favorites in various combinations.

 What is your favorite quiche?

 - 1 to 2 cups

 filling ingredients, such as cooked bacon, mushrooms, onions, and spinach